 As employee apps become more popular in companies of all shapes and sizes, finding the budget to fund this initiative can be challenging.
 Typically, companies will rely on one department to fund this initiative and be the primary stakeholder to see it through.
 The reality is, that the content that flows through employee apps involves many different stakeholders, from many different departments inside of companies.
-In this blog guide, we will examine different ways to find budget for creating, deploying and maintaining an employee app platform.
+In this blog guide, we will examine different ways to find the budget for creating, deploying, and maintaining an employee app platform.
 Budgeting employee apps is the first step any company has to take before selecting a platform and determining content.

 Who’s bucket does it fall in?

-Typically, employee apps fall into the domain of human resources, internal communications, corporate affairs and sometimes marketing or even operations.
+Typically, employee apps fall into the domain of human resources, internal communications, corporate affairs, and sometimes marketing or even operations.
 Every company is different, and we have seen a variety of different approaches as to whom the original stakeholder and sponsor of an employee app platform should be.

-The most successful companies, will employ a multi prong approach, where the initiative will be promoted and sponsored by executive leadership.
-It starts with the leaders at the top who must realize and understand, that in order to create an exceptional product or service and deliver on exceptional customer service, they must start with their employees and develop a talented workforce that can grow the mission, vision and values of the company’s charter.
+The most successful companies will employ a multi-prong approach, where the initiative will be promoted and sponsored by executive leadership.
+It starts with the leaders at the top who must realize and understand, that in order to create an exceptional product or service and deliver on exceptional customer service, they must start with their employees and develop a talented workforce that can grow the mission, vision, and values of the company’s charter.
 This is important no matter what the industry the company is in–it applies to everyone.

-To do this, they will start with a leadership decree that gives authorization to create a task force or counsel if you will, that includes individuals from many different departments inside of the company.
-So to give as many stakeholders a seat at the proverbial table, this task force will include members from HR, corporate communications, marketing, operations, corporate affairs, IT and others depending on the company type and size.
+To do this, they will start with a leadership decree that gives the authorization to create a task force or counsel if you will, that includes individuals from many different departments inside of the company.
+So to give as many stakeholders a seat at the proverbial table, this task force will include members from HR, corporate communications, marketing, operations, corporate affairs, IT, and others depending on the company type and size.